 Expressions for Sickness in Czech

-In Czechoslovakia, you wouldn’t have a “frog in your throat.”
+In the Czech Republic, you wouldn’t have a “frog in your throat.”
 Instead, you’d have a “knedlík v krku.”
 Literally, that’s “a dumpling in the throat,” which is probably the least unpleasant-sounding of these metaphors.

 Expressions for Sickness in Greek

 The Greek language wins the prize for “best description of a sore throat”. Καταπίνω ξυράφια» [kata’pino ksi’rafça] means “to swallow up razor blades.”
 If you’ve ever had strep throat or tonsillitis, you know the feeling!

 Idiomatic expressions like these are one of the reasons that your business content needs a knowledgeable, professional translation team.
 Can you imagine an advertisement in English talking about someone having “a chicken in their throat?”